coder/docs/changelog/index.md

 ## Release Schedule

-* Release *candidates* begin appearing on the **second Wednesday** of each month (Coder may create multiple release candidates during this time period)
+* Release *candidates* begin appearing on the **second Wednesday** of each month (Coder may create multiple release candidates prior to the actual release)
 * Releases are available the **third Wednesday** of each month
 * *Patch* releases become available as needed

 [Coder Release Calendar (iCal file)](https://coder.com/release-calendar.ical)

+## Changelogs

 <children><children>